intuition-dev/INTUITION2/PER/readme.md

-about.md is similar across sections and identical to each root README res.md is identical similar sections.
+about.md is similar across sections and identical to each root README res.md is identical in each section.

    mkdocs serve